---

 from the local cache or the backend.

-To load and query data bundles, use the `loadBundle` and `namedQuery` methods:
+To load and query data bundles, use `loadBundle` and `namedQuery`:

 ```js